Matt Frost is a Storyteller.

 In his fiction, Matt seeks to create modern-day mythologies that resonate on a primal and emotional level.
 As a documentary filmmaker, Matt focuses on using guerrilla-style filmmaking techniques to create non-intrusive experiences for the subjects while still producing a clean and polished final product.
 His most recent film (Getting There) was broadcast on NHPTV in February 2017.
 Getting There is an examination of blind wayfinding and urban design, focusing on the challenges blind people face while navigating the built environment and what cities can do to make their public spaces more navigable.
 To find out more about the film, you can go to its website to watch or download a copy (Click Here).

-Matt is currently the Technical Director of The Hnossa Project, a multimedia artists collective that works to explore ancient Scandinavian folklore through new and exciting formats.
+Matt is currently the Artistic Producer of The Hnossa Project, a multimedia artists collective that works to explore ancient Scandinavian folklore through new and exciting formats.
 Previously, Matt worked with The Public Theater in NYC on a recurring performance piece featuring the Pulitzer Prize-winning playwright, screenwriter, and novelist Suzan-Lori Parks (Suzan-Lori Parks: Watch Me Work).